 If you are looking into the ability to A/B test different delays, we would recommend adding the same message to each of the workflow branches.
 It will provide better visibility into your workflow performance, showing opens, clicks, and sales separately.

 Note!
-You may clone your message block and drag it between your Split branches.
+You can clone your message block and drag it between your Split branches.

-💬 You may also find even more examples and recommendations for the A/B testing in our Blog article: Make Your Automated Messages More Relevant with A/B Testing.
+💬 You can also find even more examples and recommendations for the A/B testing in our Blog article: Make Your Automated Messages More Relevant with A/B Testing.

 We've already shared a few ideas but will be glad to review any of your concerns and look for the solution together 💪 Feel free to jump on a chat or email us at firstname.lastname@example.org.